dkhimey/HPGuppiDaq/README.md

     A final option -- and one that is useful for signal searching -- is to perform Fast Fourier Transform calculations on the voltage data running through the hashpipe.

     These calculations occur in real time, so it would be highly inefficient to store all the FFT data for each block each time it updates (which is approximately every 5 seconds).
 However, we should store at least *some* data from blocks for a short period of time since a signal is typically only visible after integrating across several data blocks.

-Two things are necessary to achieve this: access to the Status Buffer (which contains informationa about which block is currently being written) and a circular array (created using the `CircularArrayBuffers` package).
+    For the `FFTread` function, we need access to the Status Buffer (which contains information about which block is currently being written).
 To do this:
     ```julia
     # attach to status buffer
     st = Hashpipe.status_t(0,0,0,0)
-    # create circular array
-    spectra = CircularArrayBuffer{Array{Float32, 2}}(5)
     ```

-    To calculate the FFT, store the data in the `spectra` array, and plot the integrated spectra over 5 blocks run:
+    `FFTread` stores the data for several data blocks at a time as it iterates through the data blocks and performs some function on the integrated spectra during each iteration.
+This behavior is specified by the `func` parameter in the function.
+To calculate the FFT and plot the integrated spectra over 5 blocks run:
     ```julia
-    DataBuffFFT.FFTread(blks, spectra, chan=7, st, inst = 0,
+    function plot_fft(pwr)
+        plot(pwr[1,:], label="1st Polarization")
+        plot(pwr[2,:], label="2nd Polarization")
+    end
-                 nf = 2^16, nblocks = 24,t = 1)
+    DataBuffFFT.FFTread(blks, n = 5, chan = 46, func = plot_fft, st, nf = 2^16, t = 1)
     ```

     This will produce a continously updating display of the signal (across 2^16 fine channels) in each polarization in the 7th coarse channel.
+This function, however, can support a variety of behavior.
+The user can specify a number of different actions using the `func` parameter.